microsoft/ML-For-Beginners/5-Clustering/1-Visualize/README.md

 **Hierarchical clustering**

 If an object is classified by its proximity to a nearby object, rather than to one farther away, clusters are formed based on their members' distance to and from other objects.
-Scikit-Learn's Agglomerative clustering is hierarchical.
+Scikit-learn's Agglomerative clustering is hierarchical.

 ![Hierarchical clustering Infographic](./images/hierarchical.png)
 > Infographic by [Dasani Madipalli](https://twitter.com/dasani_decoded)